Aliases for EPHB2 Gene

 - ERK 3 4

 This gene encodes a member of the Eph receptor family of receptor tyrosine kinase transmembrane glycoproteins.
 These receptors are composed of an N-terminal glycosylated ligand-binding domain, a transmembrane region and an intracellular kinase domain.
 They bind ligands called ephrins and are involved in diverse cellular processes including motility, division, and differentiation.
 A distinguishing characteristic of Eph-ephrin signaling is that both receptors and ligands are competent to transduce a signaling cascade, resulting in bidirectional signaling.
 This protein belongs to a subgroup of the Eph receptors called EphB.
 Proteins of this subgroup are distinguished from other members of the family by sequence homology and preferential binding affinity for membrane-bound ephrin-B ligands.
 Allelic variants are associated with prostate and brain cancer susceptibility.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, May 2015]

 GeneCards Summary for EPHB2 Gene

 EPHB2 (EPH Receptor B2) is a Protein Coding gene.
-Diseases associated with EPHB2 include Prostate Cancer/Brain Cancer Susceptibility and Bleeding Disorder, Platelet-Type, 22.
-Among its related pathways are EPH-Ephrin signaling and MAPK-Erk Pathway.
+Diseases associated with EPHB2 include Bleeding Disorder, Platelet-Type, 22 and Prostate Cancer/Brain Cancer Susceptibility.
+Among its related pathways are ERK Signaling and EPH-Ephrin signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is EPHB1.

 UniProtKB/Swiss-Prot Summary for EPHB2 Gene